Alimemon04/telco-churn-analysis-dashboard/README.md

 ##  Project Structure

-├── dashboard/ # Final dashboard PDFs and reports
+/dashboard/ – Final dashboard PDFs and Looker Studio screenshots

-├── data/ # Processed CSV exports for visualizations
+/data/ – Cleaned and grouped CSVs used for visualizations

-├── excel/ # Excel (Google Sheet) file used for cleaning and pivot creation
+/excel/ – Google Sheet / Excel workbook containing cleaning steps and pivot tables

-├── screenshots/ # Dashboard and chart snapshots
+/screenshots/ – Image exports of dashboard and chart visuals

-├── sql/ # SQL scripts used for cleaning and transformation
+/sql/ – SQL scripts used for data cleaning and transformation

-├── README.md # This file
+README.md – Project overview and documentation

 ---